Michael Preston (American football)

-Michael Preston (born June 1, 1989) is an American football wide receiver who is currently a free agent.
+Michael Preston (born June 1, 1989) is an American former professional football wide receiver.
 He was signed by the Tennessee Titans as an undrafted free agent in 2011.
 He played college football at Heidelberg in Tiffin, Ohio.

-Early years
+Early life

 Preston played high school football for the Euclid High School Panthers.
 He did not play on the varsity team until his senior year, when he recorded 12 receptions and two receiving touchdowns.
 He graduated in 2007.

 College career

 Preston played for the Heidelberg Student Princes from 2007 to 2010.
 He appeared in 39 games, recording 167 receptions for 2,748 yards and 27 touchdowns.
-He was named First-team All-Ohio Athletic Conference in 2009 and 2010.
+He was named first-team All-Ohio Athletic Conference in 2009 and 2010.

 Professional career

-Preston was rated the 154th best wide receiver in the 2011 NFL Draft by NFLDraftScout.com.
+Preston was rated the 154th best wide receiver in the 2011 NFL draft by NFLDraftScout.com.

-Utah Blaze

-Preston signed with the Utah Blaze on June 27, 2011 after going undrafted in the 2011 NFL Draft.
+Preston signed with the Utah Blaze on June 27, 2011, after going undrafted in the 2011 NFL draft.
 He played in three games, recording 26 receptions for 319 yards and five touchdowns.
 He was placed on Other League Exempt by the Blaze on July 26, 2011.